pshihn/shihn.ca/posts/2020/dithering.md

   <img alt="Error diffusion" loading="lazy" width="600" height="195" src="/stuff/posts/dithering/fig9.png">
 </figure>

+*Note: Since writing this, people have suggested that dithering would work better in RGB space causing less hue shift.
+Finding the closest color using CIELAB color space but distribute the quantization error in RGB.
+I tested this and the color boundaries do look better but the image brightness seems to be affected as well.
+When working with binary images though, certain images created a banding effect around some color boundaries, which did not appear in CIELAB space.*

 ## Formalize the algorithm

 Floyd–Steinberg dithering explained above can be formalized as follows: